Bordetella pertussis and Bordetella parapertussis, Molecular Detection, PCR

 Specimen Type: Nasopharyngeal swab

-Container/Tube: Rayon swab with an aluminum shaft placed in transport medium such as Stuart's with charcoal or Amies with charcoal (Transwab Nasopharyngeal with Charcoal System [Supply T286])
+Container/Tube: Rayon swab with an aluminum shaft placed in transport medium such as Stuart's with or without charcoal, or Amies with or without charcoal (Transwab Nasopharyngeal with Charcoal System [T286]) or a green-top nasopharyngeal swab (rayon mini-tip) with Stuart's media (no charcoal) (T515).

 Specimen Type: Nasopharyngeal (not throat) aspirate/wash or nasal aspirate/wash